douglasmiranda/ddpt/README.md

 ### Where's NGINX?

-I'm using Caddy as reverse proxy for Django, it's simple, great, full of features, easy HTTPS.
-Depending on the size of you project and audience, you'll probably face some other issues with optimization before you get to optimize your Web Server.
+I'm using Caddy as a reverse proxy for Django, it's simple, great, full of features, easy HTTPS.
+Depending on the size of your project and audience, you'll probably face some other issues with optimization before you get to optimize your Web Server.

 *But I will provide NGINX configs with HTTPS soon.